kotools/samples/README.md

 With **Kotools Samples**, you can provide **inlined, read-only code samples** in **Kotlin or Java**, ensuring your documentation remains accurate, visible, and reliable both online and in the IDE.
-Start using Kotools Samples today and stay tuned for **Kotlin Multiplatform support** in future releases!
+Stay tuned for the **first release of Kotools Samples with Kotlin/JVM support**, and **Kotlin Multiplatform support** in future releases!